 Setting these expectations from the start empowers patients to take an active role in their oral health.
 When they understand the why behind the what—why they need a specific brush or why they should handle their dentures a certain way—they are more likely to comply with your recommendations.
 This not only preserves the integrity of the appliance but also strengthens their trust in your clinical expertise.
 From daily cleaning routines to knowing when it’s time for a check-up, tailored advice is the key to a successful outcome that lasts for years.
 It's about creating a partnership where the patient feels confident and capable in managing their new smile.

-Daily Cleaning Protocols
+Establishing a Daily Cleaning Routine

 The material of a denture directly impacts its cleaning routine.
 For instance, porcelain dentures are easier to clean because their hard, smooth surface makes it harder for bacteria to grow.
 In contrast, you should advise patients that acrylic dentures have tiny spots where bacteria can hide, making them a bit harder to keep clean.
 For both types, recommend a soft-bristled denture brush and a non-abrasive cleaner to avoid scratching the surface.